Gianluigi Aponte

-Gianluigi Aponte ([dʒanluˈiːdʒi aˈponte]; born 27 June 1940) is an Italian billionaire businessman, and the founder, owner and chairman of Mediterranean Shipping Company (MSC).
+Gianluigi Aponte ([dʒanluˈiːdʒi aˈponte]; born 27 June 1940) is an Italian billionaire businessman, and the co-founder, co-owner and chairman of Mediterranean Shipping Company (MSC).

+In 2024, Forbes estimated Aponte's net worth at $33.1 billion, ranking him as the 48th-richest person in the world.

 Early life

 Gianluigi Aponte was born in Sant'Agnello, Italy (near Sorrento, in the province of Naples) on 27 June 1940.

 Career

-Aponte is a Neapolitan captain, who entered the shipping industry in 1970 together with his spouse, Rafaela.
+Aponte is a Neapolitan captain, who entered the shipping industry in 1970 together with his spouse, Rafaela Aponte-Diamant.
 At the time, the newly-formed company owned a single vessel that shipped cargo between Europe and Africa.
 With the growth of his business, he made a move into the cruise industry in 1988.
-As of 2014, he had retired from the position of CEO and president in favour of his son Diego Aponte, assuming the role of executive chairman within MSC.
+In 2014, he retired from the position of CEO and president in favour of his son Diego Aponte, assuming the role of executive chairman within MSC.
+In April 2025, Aponte was reported to have been personally involved in brokering a $19 billion port deal with Hong Kong tycoon Li Ka-shing.

+He founded his company in 1970, alongside his wife, Rafaela Aponte-Diamant, under the name Aponte Shipping Company when he bought his first vessel, the Patricia, an old German cargo ship, the MV Patricia.
+The Sorrento-based ship owner thus began trading to the Horn of Africa in various types of goods.

+In 1987, after the acquisition of the cruise company Starlauro, a subsidiary cruise line, MSC Crociere, was founded.
+In 1995, the entrepreneur also acquired the shipping company SNAV, a hydrofoil and ferry company engaged in connections with the main Italian islands.

+In 2008, Forbes reported his fortune of $2.8 billion, making him the 412th richest man in the world.
+In 2009, he became one of the shareholders of CAI-Compagnia Aerea Italiana following the privatisation ordered by the Italian government.
+In the same year, he left the shareholding structure, selling his stake to the Riva Group.